rviscomi/baseline-bq/README.md

 # baseline-bq

-Generates newline-delimited JSON files for easy importing into BigQuery
+Generates newline-delimited JSON files of web feature statuses for easy importing into BigQuery

 1. Install or update dependencies